MahmoudAlyy/docker-django-ui/README.md

 # docker-django-ui
-A simple web UI for managing & connecting to docker containers and images using django, socket.io and xterm.js
+A simple web UI for managing docker containers & images and interacting with using a fully functional terminal using django, socket.io & xterm.js

 You can start, stop or remove containers,